 Equipment

 As mentioned above, my favorite way to grind whole spices is using a mortar and pestle.
-Not only is it super fun to feel the spices breaking down and smell that fresh spice smell, the texture is pretty tough to beat.
+Not only is it super fun to feel the spices breaking down and smell that freshness, the texture is pretty tough to beat.

-That said, a coffee grinder or whatever grinder you have on hand at home will work great too!
-Just make sure you clean it out before and after using so your steak doesn't taste like coffee (and your coffee doesn't end up tasting spicy!)
+That said, a coffee grinder or whatever grinder you have on hand at home works great.
+Just make sure you clean it out before and after using so your steak doesn’t taste like coffee (and your coffee doesn’t end up tasting spicy).

 Storage